-Claim: Photographs show a series of cranes falling into water while attempting to retrieve an automobile.
+Claim: Photographs show a series of cranes falling into the water while attempting to retrieve a submerged automobile.

 Example:[Collected via e-mail, December 2004]

 The explanation for this fiasco could be almost anything except human failure.
 For example; the Loch Ness Monster, "Jaws" — The Great White, or even a provoked entity called GRAVITY.

 So after having lunch in the local pub you call your boss and explain why you can't return to work that afternoon.
 Okay?